Hassan-xl/ClassPulse-RealTime-Classroom-Engagement/README.md

 📜 License
 This project is licensed under the MIT License.
-Feel free to use, modify, and distribute it with proper credit.
+You’re free to use, modify, and distribute it with proper credit.

 ❤️ Support
-If you like this project, don’t forget to ⭐ star the repository on GitHub!
+If you find this project useful, don’t forget to ⭐ star this repository on GitHub!
 Feedback and contributions are always welcome.